|

 Jerry Palter: No.

-Alan Barrows: For God's sake--
+Alan Barrows: For God’s sake–

 Mark Shubb: Don't throw that at me.

-Jerry Palter: The, um, the - the train
+Jerry Palter: The, um, the – the traindisaster.
+“The Old ’97.”

 Alan Barrows: "The Old 97," sure.

-Jerry Palter: I think it's a great
+Jerry Palter: I think it’s a greatnumber.

 Alan Barrows: Yeah.

-[Cut to the trio (Barrow now on mandolin) as they play
+[Cut to the trio (Barrow now on mandolin) as they playa rollicking version of “The Old 97” – Palter andShubb bob their heads to the rhythm.]

-Mark Shubb: [to Palter] Like riding a
+Mark Shubb: [to Palter] Like riding abicycle.

 Jerry Palter: [sings]